w3f/Grants-Program/applications/native-bitcoin-vaults.md

 A vault is a [BIP-174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) multisignature Bitcoin wallet.

-Substrate accounts set their [Extended Public Key](https://river.com/learn/terms/x/xpub-extended-public-key/) to their profile on the prebuilt [Identity pallet](https://github.com/paritytech/substrate/blob/master/frame/identity/).
+Substrate accounts set their [Extended Public Key](https://river.com/learn/terms/x/xpub-extended-public-key/) to their profile on the `nbv` pallet.
 These accounts, vault signers, may be selected via any mechanism, usually an election.

 Using [Partially Signed Bitcoin Transactions (PSBT)](https://river.com/learn/what-are-partially-signed-bitcoin-transactions-psbts/) and [output descriptor](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md), NBV facilitates secure receiving address generation and a seamless user experience for managing and executing multisig Bitcoin transactions.